FabricioSffair/ImageGallery/README.md

 The application is covered by unit tests.

+Application is currently with minimum iOS Target 13.
+Project was made using swift 5 and Xcode 12.4

 Frameworks adopted:

 * **Quick/Nimble:** Used to implement unit tests in a Behavior-driven style